dinane/self/README.md

 If I am attending a meeting that you own I will provide my whole attention to your meeting.
 If I decide that I don't need to be there I will let you know that I trust you to handle it yourself.

 ## My Calendar
 I use my calendar not only for meetings and 1:1s, but also for tasks and reminders.
 Because of this, it will always look full.
 Don't let that deter you.
-If you would like to chat, reach out via slack.
+If you would like to chat, reach out via slack or teams.
 I can and will make the time.

 If you are looking to book a larger meeting, you can feel free to book over my scheduled Tasks without asking.
 I'm also happy to help find a time that works.
 I am adept at calendar tetris.